 After the cauliflower has baked for 25 minutes, remove it from the oven and sprinkle it with the crumbled bacon and add the cheese sauce evenly.
 Top with the remaining shredded cheese.

-Place the entire dish in the oven and bake 15 additional minutes or until the cheese sauce is bubbling the cauliflower is cooked through and can easily be pierced through with a fork.
+Place the entire dish in the oven and bake for 15 additional minutes or until the cheese sauce is bubbling and the cauliflower is cooked through and can easily be pierced through with a fork.
+Serve warm.
+Enjoy!

 - Be sure to chop your cauliflower pieces evenly for even cooking throughout.

 - Heavy cream is the go-to cream for making a cheese sauce!
-We do NOT recommend using half n half or milk.
+We do NOT recommend using half-n-half or milk or it'll be runny.

 - The cheese sauce does come together quickly and will spread best when warm.
 It is recommended that you wait to make the sauce until the cauliflower is cooked at least halfway through before starting on the sauce.

-- You can easily double this recipe and use a 9×13 casserole pan!
+- You can easily double this recipe and use a 9x13 casserole pan!

 - Instead of cooking the bacon, you can also purchase bags of cooked real bacon pieces at the grocery store or Costco.

-If you have any leftovers you can store them in the fridge in an airtight container.
+If you have any leftover baked cauliflower casserole with bacon, you can store them in the fridge in an airtight container.
 Use within 4 days.

 As this dish is made with cream and cheese, we do not recommend freezing it.
 Dairy-rich dishes tend to become grainy after defrosting.
 For best results eat fresh and store leftovers in the fridge.